 Students who are enrolled full-time are required to forward completed health forms to Health Services and to show proof of health insurance.

-Students from across the globe who enroll in the Bryant University Graduate School bring valuable perspectives to the classroom.
+Students from across the globe who enroll in the Bryant University graduate programs bring valuable perspectives to the classroom.
 International students must secure the proper visa and enroll in the appropriate number of credits.